adzguy/portfolio/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}**,<br>
-I have a BS degree in Computer Science.
+I have a B.S. degree in Computer Science.
 I worked in a startup company as a Web Developer.
 I designed a web interface and site graphics and determined client needs for company site.
-Currently I develop iOS applications.
-I have interests in creating Machine Learning models to use in iOS applications.
+Currently I am learning SwiftUI, a new framework to develop iOS applications.
 Thanks for visiting my website!

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}